Norwich: Post-war redevelopment

 A controversial plan was implemented for Norwich's inner ring-road in the late 1960s.
 In 1931, the city architect Robert Atkinson, referring to the City Wall, remarked that "in almost every position are slum dwellings put up during the last 50 years.
 It would be a great adventure to clear them all out and open up the road following the wall which has always been a natural highway.
 Do this, and you will have a wonderful circulating boulevard all around the city and its cost would be comparatively nothing."
 To accommodate the road, many more buildings were demolished, including an ancient road junction – Stump Cross.
 Magdalen Street, Botolph Street, St George's Street, Calvert Street and notably Pitt Street, all lined with Tudor and Georgian buildings, were cleared to make way for a fly-over and a Brutalist concrete shopping centre – Anglia Square – as well as office blocks such as an HMSO building, Sovereign House.
 Other areas affected were Grapes Hill, a once narrow lane lined with 19th-century Georgian cottages, which was cleared and widened into a dual carriageway leading to a roundabout.
 Shortly before construction of the roundabout, the city's old Drill Hall was demolished, along with sections of the original city wall and other large townhouses along the start of Unthank Road (named after the Unthank family, local landowners).

 The roundabout also required the north-west corner of Chapelfield Gardens to be demolished.
 About a mile of Georgian and Victorian terrace houses along Chapelfield Road and Queens Road, including many houses built into the city walls, was bulldozed in 1964.
 This included the surrounding district off Vauxhall Street, consisting of swathes of terrace housing that were condemned as slums.
 This also included the whole West Pottergate district, which contained a mix of 18th and 19th-century cottages and terraced housing, pubs and shops.
 Post-war housing and maisonettes flats now stand where the Rookery slums once did.
 Some aspects of The '45 Plan were put into action, which saw large three-story Edwardian houses in Grove Avenue and Grove Road, and other large properties on Southwell Road, demolished in 1962 to make way for flat-roofed single-story style maisonettes that still stand today.
-Heigham Hall, a large Victorian manor house off Old Palace Road was also demolished in 1963, to build Dolphin Grove flats, which housed many Norwich families displaced by slum clearance.
+Heigham Hall, (Heigham is correctly pronounced "Hayum") a large Victorian manor house off Old Palace Road was also demolished in 1963, to build Dolphin Grove flats, which housed many Norwich families displaced by slum clearance.